anithegregorian/mmsq/README.md

 # MMSQ
-Multiple media size query is a SASS mixin library for querying multiple media sizes in a single line.
+Multiple media size query is a SASS mixin library for querying multiple media sizes at once.
 Instead of writing mltiple lines of code for each media size use `mmsq` to simplify your workflow.

 # Examples